Chapter 18. Scanning the system for security compliance and vulnerabilities

 • LUKS provides passphrase strengthening, which protects against dictionary attacks.

-• LUKS devices contain multiple key slots, allowing users to add backup keys or passphrases.
+• LUKS devices contain multiple key slots, which means you can add backup keys or passphrases.

 Important